 - Next, speak into your microphone and see if you see the black bar change colors.
-If you are not seeing any change, check to see that you have your volume turned on an turned up.
-If this does not affect a change, open the Audio Source menu and choose a different microphone option.
+If you are not seeing any change, check to ensure that you have your volume turned on an turned up.
+If this does not affect a change, open the Audio Source menu, choose a different microphone option, and try again.

-- If you want to record video of yourself, check the box for "Record from camera" in the Picture In Picture area.
+- If you want to record video of yourself, check the box for "Record from camera" in the Picture In Picture area and set your frame rate back to 30.
 If you decide on this, you should also click the Camera setup button to ensure that your camera works with Camtasia 9.

 - If necessary, change the hotkey combinations in the Record/hotkey section.
 When you are finished, click the OK button.